 The progressive acceleration system allows you to make precise speed adjustments while in motion.
 The propellor is also adjustable by pitch and angle.
 This allows you to find the ideal setting for a smooth and steady ride.

-This sea scooter is depth rated for 230 feet, is completely neutrally buoyant, and has an 80-minute battery life.
-Although it is a pretty large and bulky sea scooter, this is a great choice for serious divers and those seeking top performance.
+This sea scooter is depth rated for 230 feet, is completely neutrally buoyant, and has an 80 minute battery life.
+Although it is a pretty large and bulky underwater scooter, this is a great choice for serious divers and those seeking top performance.

 SeaDoo SD 15001 RS1